temperlang/temperlang-blog/posts/tangle-of-strings.md

 ## A translatable semantics for strings

-Let's look at code for a simple string operation: *isPalindrome*.
+Let's look at some code for a simple string operation: *isPalindrome*.
 A string is a palindrome if reversing it yields the same string.

-There's a hazard here: what does "reverse" mean.
+There's a hazard here: what does "reverse" mean?
 [Remember](#cast-of-chars-encoded) that Greek letter Gamma, &#x393;, is represented in UTF-8 with two bytes, CE<sub>16</sub> 93<sub>16</sub>.
 If we reversed the UTF-8 representation byte by byte, we would conclude that the string "&#x393;" is not a palindrome even though it is when reversing UTF-16 or UTF-32 code units.

 Here are na&iuml;ve implementations of *isPalindrome* in Lua and JavaScript that show this hazard.
 Instead of actually reversing the string, each loops from both ends until it meets in the middle comparing corresponding "characters".